 If you don’t have access to red raspberry plants to make your own tea, you can purchase it very reasonably in bulk from the Bulk Herb Store.

 (I do have an affiliate standing with Bulk Herb Store.
 If you need a source of pure, organic herbs, I would be grateful if you would purchase through my link.
-I helps support my blog.
+I helps support this free resource.
 Thank you!)

 “A tea made from Red Raspberry leaves is the best gift God ever gave to women.
 Its utility in travail is surprising.
 As a drink before and after confinement, it is unequaled by any other agent.
 If the pains of childbirth are premature, it will make all quiet.
 When timely, it will occasion a safe and easy parturition.
 If the mother is weak, it will abundantly strengthen her, cleanse her and enrich her milk.
 It is perfect safe under all circumstances.” ~Renowned Quaker herbalist, Henry Box